Canva tutorial for beginners

 The more points you score, the more often your pin will be shown and that is obviously the goal when you’re a Pinterest pinner.
 But, it’s hard to rank high in the search results with so many new pins published on the platform literally every second of the day! 🙁

 Fortunately, there are tactics you can use in order to make the algorithm work for you!
 This way you’ll make sure your pins will be shown often to your target audience on Pinterest.
 Here are a few things that Pinterest said they consider to be of great importance for the platform:

 - Focus on creating fresh pins and repin less.
 New pins get more priority on Pinterest rather than repins, and they are better distributed.

-- Be present and active on the platform by pinning (mostly) manually (instead of using a third-party scheduler, such as Tailwind), by following other users and commenting on their pins.
+- Be present and active on the platform by pinning (mostly) manually (instead of using a third-party scheduler, such as Tailwind), following other users, and commenting on their pins.

 - Don’t repin the same pin too often.
 I personally stick to 2-3 repins per pin max.

 - Remember, Pinterest is a social platform as well, so don’t forget to pin other people’s pins to your boards too every now and then.

 - Be creative and create original, eye-catching pins.